Tejaskait/Smart-Expense-Tracker/README.md

 1) go to your repository and fork the repository

 2) when you see the forked repository in your own profile clone that forked repository into a local directory

+3) commit you changes

+4) push to your forked repo origin